TomasDevs/web-optimizer/README.md

 ## Features

 - Performance testing using **Google PageSpeed Insights API**.
+- Real-time Core Web Vitals measurement using the **web-vitals** library.
 - Dynamic toggling of optimization features.
 - Comparison of performance **before and after optimizations**.